jennier0107/markdown-tools/README.md

 Not released yet, so please download and install manually .

+Clone or download this repo, and choose the inner `markdown-tools` to load in chrome or edge .

 ### copy page url

+with context menu
 ![copy page url](./assets/page_link.png)

+with keyboard shortcuts

+`Alt + M`

 ### copy img url